 This laid back winery sits on the Black Sage Bench, just a short detour from the highway.
 The small wine shop looks out onto a gorgeous patio, which is surrounded by vines and partially shaded from the sun.

-All tastings were held outside this fall, with the choice of a quick standing tasting at the bar or seated experience.
+All tastings were held outside this fall, with the choice of a quick standing tasting at the bar or a seated experience.
 The latter includes a cheese or chocolate pairing, which has had rave reviews from customers.

-The wine list is pretty extensive, starting with an aromatic Gewurztraminer and ending with a full bodied Grenache Syrah Mourvedre (GSM).
+The wine list is pretty extensive, starting with an aromatic Gewurztraminer and ending with a full-bodied Grenache Syrah Mourvedre (GSM).

 Side note – the winery really is named after two brothers, Don and Michael Bartier.
 Though both raised in the Okanagan Valley, it was Michael who ventured into winemaking first.